BestTimesToVisit.com Logo

 Hurtigruten Coastal Ferry

-A network of public buses connects the main towns and villages along the E10 and some smaller roads.
-Useful for point-to-point travel between larger settlements like Svolvær, Leknes, and Kabelvåg.
+A network of local buses connects the main towns and villages along the E10 and some smaller roads.
+They are a budget-friendly option for getting between key locations like Leknes, Svolvær, and Kabelvåg.

 Cost:Single tickets can range from €5-€20 depending on distance.
-Day passes might be available in some areas.
+Day passes or multi-day passes might be available and offer savings.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.